namta101/geneticsat/README.md

 ### Solving an existing/given problem

-There are multiple examples given in the cnf folder of various problem sizes.
+There are multiple example problems given in the cnf folder of various problem sizes.
 These examples are named X.Y.no.cnf, where X is the number of variables, Y the number of clauses.
 If you wish to submit your own problem, simply place the file inside this folder (the file must be in DIMACS format - look at the examples for help).